ltorrull/splicingrates/README.md

 samtools index [bamfile].bam
 ```

-**Sample Naming Convention** <br>
+**SAMPLE NAMING CONVENTION** <br>
-Downstream steps assume that the bam file is named with the following convention: ```[samplename].[T]m.rep[N].bam```, where T is the 4sU labeling timepoint and N is the replicate.
+***Downstream steps assume that the bam file is named with the following convention: ```[samplename].[T]m.rep[N].bam```, where T is the 4sU labeling timepoint and N is the replicate.
 T can be a string (i.e. "totalRNA") as long as the "m" is included.
 Even if there is just 1 replicate, the "rep1" is expected to be included in the file name.
+THIS IS IMPORTANT FOR SAMPLES TO BE PROPERLY RECOGNIZED AND PARSED IN LATER STEPS! ***

 ### Step 1: Intron Delineation